 CREATE Step 5 Training – Ensure your Help Desk support staff understands the new Help Desk ticket classification scheme.

-Implementing a new Help Desk ticket classification scheme without properly training the Information Technology support staff would create confusion, inefficiencies and result in implementation problems.
+Implementing a new Help Desk ticket classification scheme without properly training the Information Technology support staff would create confusion, and inefficiencies and result in implementation problems.
 Build a Help Desk recommends that Help Desk Agents receive access to a Help Desk application test environment with the new classification structure implemented.
 This will allow the staff to understand the new structure.

-- Missing terms – If the users identify a missing term, there should be a formal request for review process to suggest a new term.
+- Missing terms – If the users identify a missing term, there should be a formal request for a review process to suggest a new term.

-- Classification task time – Help Desk Agents must have ticket classification scheme that is quick and efficient.
+- Classification task time – Help Desk Agents must have a ticket classification scheme that is quick and efficient.

-Final thought: Incident Resolution Category Scheme
+Incident Resolution Category Scheme

 Initial incident categories focus on what monitoring or the customer sees and experiences as an issue.
 Capturing incident resolution categories or closure codes allows the incident owner to categorize the incident based on what the end resolution was.
 This is important since it is based on all of the information learned from recovering the system or how it was fixed.
 This is can be useful for troubleshooting future incidents.